Kazade/bounce/readme.md

 To get started with Bounce see readme.txt.

 Here is how to control the Testbed.
-The Testbed is a collection of tests and examples that helps the author debug features and is not part of the library.
+The Testbed is a collection of non-unit tests and examples that helps the author debug features and is not part of the library.

 Camera (as in Maya):